darth-c0d3r/black-box-attacks/README.md

 The solution presented treats the black box as an oracle and gets the output for several inputs and trains a substitute model on this data.
 Then adversarial samples are created by a white box attack on this substituted model.
 These adversarial samples work well to attack on the black box.
 <br><br>
 In this project, by the time of midterm review, we implemented this algorithm on MNIST dataset.
 Now, we tried to implement this on object detection on COCO dataset.
+We separate the bounding boxes of object detected as new images, create adversarial example fro mit, and stitch the adversarial example to original image.

 ## Requirements
 ```